Thriving in Uncertainty – Episode Twelve with David Coltman

 Join us from Tuesday, November 5, for our new podcast series “Thriving in Uncertainty,” where we get comfortable in ambiguity, talking with leaders as they share their personal experiences in overcoming challenges and navigating change effectively to propel their workforces forward into the future.

-Together, we’ll discuss topics including growth and adaptability, next-generation leaders, and taking the path less travelled with our impressive new line-up of trailblazers from across the Australian public sector.
-25-minute episodes will drop weekly and be available to listen to from our website or across Apple podcasts and Spotify, helping you gain fresh and unique perspectives at a time that’s most convenient for you.
+Together, we discuss topics including growth and adaptability, next-generation leaders, and taking the path less travelled with an impressive line-up of trailblazers from across the Australian public sector.
+Episodes drop weekly are available to listen to from our website or across Apple podcasts and Spotify, helping you gain fresh and unique perspectives at a time that’s most convenient for you.

 Our Trailblazers